triangle-z/LALR_parser/README.md

 # LALR_parser

-LALR parser that can compute expresions containing parenthesis, additions and soustractions
+LALR parser that can compute expresions containing parenthesis, additions and soustractions.
+If the expression contains an error, the parser will tell us where it is, and if it's a missing closing parenthesis, it will be added at the end of the expression.

 <!-- About this project -->
 ## About this project